 - Matrix incompatibility (actives that interfere with gel set or create long-term texture defects)

-The pattern is familiar in real manufacturing: a formula tastes “okay” in a bench-top sample, then the first pilot run reveals sticky bottles, sweating, or a texture that changes week by week.
+In real manufacturing, you see the same pattern: a formula tastes “okay” in a bench-top sample, then the first pilot run reveals sticky bottles, sweating, or a texture that changes week by week.
 That’s not bad luck.
-That’s the gummy matrix doing what gummy matrices do when the formula hasn’t been engineered as a whole system.
+It’s the gummy matrix doing what it does when the formula hasn’t been engineered as a whole system.

 Choosing the Base: Gelatin vs. Pectin Isn’t a Preference—It’s a Control Strategy

-The gelatin-versus-pectin decision often gets framed as a branding checkbox.
+People often treat the gelatin-versus-pectin decision as a branding checkbox.
 In practice, it’s a choice that directly impacts process control and spec compliance.

 Gelatin systems